With special thanks to Katherine Milligan

-2. Nose Bumping 👃
+Nose Bumping 👃

 Standing on Back Legs (to Beg)

 ...When They're Being Dominant

-This is a way of saying “back off, I'm not angry yet but I don't feel comfortable”.
+This is a way of saying, "back off, I'm not angry yet, but I don't feel comfortable."

-Nips are less than bites, and more like a pinch.
+Nips are less than bites and more like a pinch.
 Warning, this piggy is irritated.

-This is a way of making the pig look (at least to anther pig) bigger and scarier.
-This is a dominance and/or aggressive tactic, and whatever is going on, you should keep an eye on the situation.
+This makes the pig look (at least to another pig) bigger and scarier.
+This is dominance and/or an aggressive tactic.
+Whatever is going on, you should keep an eye on the situation.

 Oh my.
 Something is very upsetting.
-Either your guinea pig is facing a threat, or is very angry.
+Either your guinea pig is facing a threat or is very angry.
 Guinea pigs are gentle and patient little beings, so the baring of teeth is a serious gesture.
-A time out is in order.
+A time-out is in order.

 Standing on Hind Legs (Face-off)

 Now you can enjoy your friendship with your guinea pig on a whole new level.
-You may even learn some cool surprising things about your friend, now that you speak piggy!
+You may even learn some cool, surprising things about your friend now that you speak piggy!